 It’s cute, cuddly, so soft you can barely feel their fur, they’re quick, and have sharp teeth.
 Yes, it’s a chinchilla!
-Once hunted to near extinction for their fur coats, they are now only found in the Andes mountains in Chili and Peru… and the occasional pet store.
+Once hunted to near extinction for their fur coats, they are now only found in the Andes mountains in Chili, Peru, and the occasional pet store.
 Per special request, I present to you the chinchilla.

 First the Stats…